Easter Weekend 7th April – 9th April 2023

 - Towrope 6+m long & bailer & paddle

-- Basic tools incl ~ sparkplug spanner, crescent, screwdriver, pliers
+- Basic tools incl ~ spark-plug spanner, crescent, screwdriver, pliers

 - Hearing protection, earmuffs or earplugs